azapi | October 2025 | |

 An Action is the type of access that the requester intends to perform.¶

-Action is a JSON ([RFC8259]) object that contains a REQUIRED name
+Action is an object that contains a REQUIRED name

 name